 #1.
 Mount EXT4 on Windows using Ext2Fsd

 Step 1.
-Install and launch Ext2Fsd driver on your Windows PC.
+Install and launch the Ext2Fsd driver on your Windows PC.

 Step 2.
 Go to Tools > Service Management > Start Ext2Fsd service before accessing Linux files.

-After this, you can find your EXT4 partitions with its own drive letters in Windows Explorer.
+After this, you can find your EXT4 partitions with their own drive letters in Windows Explorer.
 You can even directly access files on the EXT4 partition.

 #2.
 Mount EXT4 Partition on Windows 10 via DiskInternals Linux Reader